 – Marilyn Monroe

-Related reading: What to do when I am in the mood for sex and he is not
+Related reading: What to do when I am in the mood for sex, and he is not

-7 movies a couple should watch together.
+Related reading: 7 movies a couple should watch together!

 America forgave their screen goddess, sympathized with their icon and loved her even more than before.
-It is said that she strung a soft nerve as much in her women fans as in her men, that somewhere, her admirers saw the deep sadness behind the carefree laughs and that their heart went out for this ‘perpetual orphan’ as she was called.
+It said that she strung a soft nerve as much in her women fans as in her men, that somewhere, her admirers saw the deep sadness behind the carefree laughs and that their heart went out for this ‘perpetual orphan’ as she was called.

 I read these lines of her from the book Fragments, “Only parts of us will ever touch parts of others…?
-One’s own truth is just that really – One’s own truth,” and wondered at the truth and depth so simply and beautifully communicated by this supposedly ‘dumb blond’ and the greatest pin-up girl of all ages.
+One’s truth is just that really – One’s truth,” and wondered at the truth and depth so merely and beautifully communicated by this supposedly ‘dumb blond’ and the greatest pin-up girl of all ages.
 What many of us did not know was that though she could not study beyond the tenth grade, she took evening classes to catch up on her education.
-Monroe read classics; her personal library had about four hundred books, some of them of literary giants like Dostoevsky, Joyce, Chekov etc. Her great wish was to play a Shakespearean heroine and she devoted herself to acting classes to be ready for the role when it came up.
+Monroe read classics; her library had about four hundred books, some of them of literary giants like Dostoevsky, Joyce, Chekov etc. Her great wish was to play a Shakespearean heroine, and she devoted herself to acting classes to be ready for the role when it came up.

 As I read and tried to understand the legend that Monroe was, my heart (as million others’) went out for the little Norma Jean Baker (her real name) – rejected, unwanted and passed around from one foster care to another (it is said she had more than sixty addresses in her short thirty-six years), as much as for her life-long struggle against loneliness, insecurity, as for her commitment to herself to command respect for herself, both as a person and an actor.

-What never ceases to attract me in another is this desire to be more than what they are…to me, it makes them seem great.
-As someone said, ‘The dreamer is always greater than the dream’…Published in
+What never ceases to attract me in another is this desire to be more than what they are…to me; it makes them seem high.
+As someone said, ‘The dreamer is always greater than the dream’…